Infant formula: 7 steps to prepare it safely

 Are you measuring your baby's infant formula correctly?
 Storing it properly?
 Keeping the utensils clean?
 To make sure, follow these seven steps.By Mayo Clinic Staff

 Safe preparation and storage of infant formula are important for your baby's health.
 Follow these steps to make sure your baby's formula is nutritious and safe.

 1. Check the expiration date

 Look for an expiration or "use by" date on the formula container.
-If the expiration date has passed, you can't be sure of the formula's quality.
-Don't buy or use outdated infant formula.
+You can't be sure of the formula's quality after that date.
+Don't buy or use expired infant formula.

 2. Wash your hands

 Before preparing formula, wash your hands thoroughly with soap and water.
 Dry your hands well.
-Make sure the area where you'll be preparing the formula is clean.
+Clean the area where you will prepare the formula.

 3. Prepare your bottle